 - Andrea Siodmok is Director at the UK Policy Lab and was opened in 2014.
 The Lab was the first its kind in UK and is now an award-winning start-up in government, based in the Cabinet Office and seed-funded by the Policy Profession.
 The Lab works with policy teams to improve the ‘pace, quality and deliverability of policy in the Civil Service’, by supporting policy-makers across government with cutting-edge tools and practices, while working on key priorities such as homelessness, employment support and crime reduction, Andrea Siodmok explains.

 - Stéphane Vincent is the Director of the La 27e Region, which conducts action-research programs to test new innovation methods for designing public policy involving all public stakeholders.
-It is neither a lab within a government, nor a private consultancy, but an independent non-profit that can be described as a think-and-do tank, a lab facilitator, a community of practitioners, a “public transformation lab”, explains Stéphane Vincent.
+It is neither a lab within a government, nor a private consultancy, but an independent non-profit that can be described as a think-and-do tank, a lab facilitator, a community of practitioners, a “public transformation lab”, explains Stéphane Vincent in Apolitical.

 - Keren Perla, Director of the Alberta CoLab (Canada).
 Launched in 2014, the Alberta CoLab is one of the first Public and Social Innovation Labs in Canada: a permanent, standing design team within the Department of Energy of the City of Alberta.
 While the Alberta CoLab still continues to function as permanent government design team, Karen Perla explains, is has changed its focus and mandate dramatically: “at the height of our success, we went back to the drawing board to reimagine it all over again”.
 Since 2018, the Colab team became known as the Energy Transition and Policy Innovation unit.